Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: Illustration of missing labels with high entropy

 where $\tau_{i}(\vect{y}; \vect{\theta})$ is the posterior probability (\ref{eq:2}) that the entity belongs to the $i$th class given the feature vector $\vect{y}$.
 This measure can be used to define regions in the feature space of high class uncertainty.

-We present below some results for three datasets that were examined by Ahfock and McLachlan (2019) to demonstrate that the missingness mechanism for the missing labels can be related to the Shannon entropy.
+We present below some results for three datasets that were examined by \citet{AM19} to demonstrate that the missingness mechanism for the missing labels can be related to the Shannon entropy.
 For visualisation we find it useful here to work with the negative log entropy.